1 boy killed, second wounded in shooting off Anchorage trail

-ANCHORAGE, Alaska (AP) — Anchorage police say a boy was shot and killed and a second boy was wounded off a trail in the middle of the city.
+ANCHORAGE, Alaska (AP) — Anchorage police say a boy was shot and killed and a second boy was gravely wounded off a trail in the middle of the city.

+Police describe the shooting victims as juvenile males.
+Their names and ages have not been released and the condition of the injured boy was not immediately available Monday morning.

 Police just before 6:30 p.m.
 Sunday received a report of shots fired along Chester Creek Trail near Sullivan Arena.